 They stitched Tom Riddle up in a sack and made a zip-damned fool of Albus Dumbledore.

 (And, now, some eight years after the fact, I realize that they also assured the death of Severus Snape for being such a fool as to try to curry favor by reporting the damned thing.
-The only person to escape their attentions was Aberforth — who may not have even heard it, and ignored it if he did — and Trelawney herself.
-And the Prophecy demons have every reason to be expected to preserve their own instrument.)
+The only person to escape their attentions was Aberforth — who may not have even heard it, and ignored it if he did — and, of course, Trelawney herself.
+The Prophecy demons have every reason to be expected to preserve their own instrument.)

-Plus, was seven years and counting since the closure of canon when I wrote the first iteration of any of this, and most of us still hadn't figured out just where the catch was hiding.
+Plus, it was seven years and counting since the closure of canon when I wrote the first iteration of any of this, and most of us still hadn't figured out just where the catch was hiding.
 Mainly because it wasn’t hidden.
 The catch was sitting right there in plain sight.

 Even given that this “Prophecy” manifestly *didn’t* play out the way the Prophecy claimed that it was supposed to — or not if you believe Harry Potter’s account of it, anyway — we still couldn’t identify the part that was a cheat.
 Or rather, the way of it that was a cheat.

 Because the Prophecy demons always cheat, too.

 We caught a lot of the other “true lies” related to that prophecy.
 We saw for ourselves that it wasn't that neither Tom nor Harry could live, but that neither could die until the Harrycrux was disposed of.
 We had it paraded right under our noses that Harry’s power to form, or attract, human attachments clearly had nothing whatsoever to do with the final confrontation — although it does seem evident that he never would have made to to the penultimate confrontation without it.
 And an assurance that this was going to take Tom down gave Harry the nerve to submit to it.
 But that alone, in itself, didn’t do it.

 But we did still know that there had to be a catch.